luke-hays/node_api/README.md

 I used Jest to create and run test cases while developing the controller.
 A quick run can be done using "npm run test" and you can find the test cases within the tests directory.

 ### Dev environment
 If you use Visual Studio Code, I have a directory with requests you may run and modify to quickly test if you can hit the endpoints for the server.
 These will require the [REST Client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
 I like using these to quickly sending requests without having to switch to a tool like Postman while in running in dev.
-It works nicely while running nodemon
+It works nicely while running nodemon.

 You could also make the requests on a preferred tool.